 Keeping Your Different Types of Isopods Healthy

 Like with any pet, you have to keep good husbandry practices into consideration with any type of isopod.
 Especially when trying to keep a larger colony.
 While pill bugs do generally make great, easy to care for pets, they need looking after.
 Neglecting them can result in the unnecessary death of individual organisms, colony collapse, and can even impact the health of your vivariums.

 While it is quite easy to maintain a food source for your isopod colony, it is still important that you put thought into their feedings.
-They need a constant supply of substrate such as oak leaf liter to live in and feed on.
+They need a constant supply of substrate such as live oak leaf litter to live in and feed on.
 It is important to not leave any food that your bugs won’t eat.
 That is only an invitation for pests, mold, and disease.
 They also need a regular protein source.
 Some of the most commonly recommended sources of protein for your isopods include:

 - Fish flakes

 These critters have evolved to thrive on land after millennias of residing under the sea.
 Naturally, they do require some level of moisture.
 With that being said, different types of isopods do, indeed, have varying needs.
 Especially when it comes to humidity.
 Many isopods of the “armailum” subset tend to tolerate and prefer more arid environments.
 However, most isopods tend to thrive in about 70%-80% humidity.
 They also prefer mild, warmer temperatures ranging from 70-85 degrees and being housed in a small, dark environment.
 If there is any concern in the temperature dipping or rising above that, we recommend keeping a digital thermometer in their enclosure.